When you ask kids what they want to be when they grow up, 9 out of 10 will probably answer “doctor.”

 After graduating from high school, you can either take the “fast track” or “slow/standard track” to get that dream Doctor of Medicine (MD) degree.

-The “fast track” allows you to get the degree in a relatively shorter time.
-Instead of spending 4 years to earn a baccalaureate degree and another 4 years in medical school, you’ll be entering a condensed program that can make you a doctor for as short as 6 to 7 years.
+The “fast track” allows you to get the degree relatively quickly.
+Instead of spending four years to earn a baccalaureate degree and another four years in medical school, you’ll be entering a condensed program that can make you a doctor in as short as 6 to 7 years.

 In the Philippines, there are programs that make this possible:

-- De La Salle University’s Bachelor of Science in Human Biology allows qualified students to earn a Doctor of Medicine degree in just 6 years.
+- De La Salle University’s Bachelor of Science in Human Biology allows qualified students to earn a Doctor of Medicine degree in six years.
 The first two years are spent studying at the DLSU-Taft, while the third year onwards is the “medicine proper” to be taken at DLSU-Med.

-For the majority of students, however, the “slow/standard track” of taking a bachelor’s degree before entering a medical school seems to be the more logical choice.
+For most students, however, the “slow/standard track” of taking a bachelor’s degree before entering medical school seems to be the more logical choice.

 To make this realization, you must take up a course that will prepare you well for medical school or will expose you to hospital work.

 Pre-medicine courses, or simply “pre-med” courses, are college courses that are structured to prepare you for the challenges of medical school and internship.

 These include biological and Allied sciences programs like: